rajivpant/ragbot/README.md

 ### Rbot: Offering Personalized Assistance Beyond ChatGPT Plus, Bing Chat, and Google Bard Currently Offer

 As an AI assistant, I provide a unique level of personalization and adaptability that sets me apart from current implementations of ChatGPT Plus, Bing Chat, and Google Bard.
-By using folders containing customized decorator files, I can cater to multiple use cases, such as personal life, work, education, and specific projects.
+By using folders containing customized curated dataset files, I can cater to multiple use cases, such as personal life, work, education, and specific projects.
 This customization enables me to understand and support you in a way that is tailored to your unique needs.

 #### Serving as Your Personal Life Assistant

-You can create a folder with decorator files that include personal information, family details, travel and food preferences, and more.
+You can create a folder with curated dataset files that include personal information, family details, travel and food preferences, and more.
 By using this information, I can function as your personal life assistant, offering AI-powered recommendations and support tailored to your specific context.

 #### Assisting You in Your Professional Life

-Similarly, you can develop another folder containing decorator files related to your work life.
+Similarly, you can develop another folder containing curated dataset files related to your work life.
 These files might include details about your job, industry, colleagues, projects, and other work-related information.
 With this context, I can help you with various tasks, such as drafting emails, scheduling meetings, conducting research, and more, enhancing your efficiency and organization.

 #### Supporting Your Educational Goals

-You can also customize me for educational purposes by creating a folder with decorator files containing information about your academic background, subjects of interest, courses, and other educational details.
+You can also customize me for educational purposes by creating a folder with curated dataset files containing information about your academic background, subjects of interest, courses, and other educational details.
 In this role, I can provide personalized educational support, from helping with homework to explaining complex concepts or recommending learning resources.

 #### Providing Project-Specific Help

 In addition to the use cases mentioned above, I can be tailored to support you on specific projects.
-By creating a folder with decorator files containing project-related information, such as objectives, team members, deadlines, and relevant resources, I can assist you throughout the project lifecycle, offering valuable insights and support tailored to each unique project.
+By creating a folder with curated dataset files containing project-related information, such as objectives, team members, deadlines, and relevant resources, I can assist you throughout the project lifecycle, offering valuable insights and support tailored to each unique project.

-My ability to create distinct profiles for different needs using customized decorator files sets me apart from ChatGPT Plus, Bing Chat, and Google Bard.
+My ability to create distinct profiles for different needs using customized curated dataset files sets me apart from ChatGPT Plus, Bing Chat, and Google Bard.
 This versatility enables me to offer personalized assistance across multiple aspects of your life, ensuring that I can understand and cater to your specific requirements.

 Installation, Configuration, and Personalization
 ------------------------------------------------